Frequently Asked Questions

 Sprichst du Deutsch?
 Darf ich mit dir auf Deutsch reden / e-mailen?

 Zuhause sprechen wir Deutsch, und meine Familie stammt aus Deutschsprächigen Gebiete.
 Mein Deutsch ist nicht perfekt, aber ich übe gern.
-Wenn ich wenig Zeit habe, werde ich viellecht Deutsche e-mails auf Englisch antworten (sonst antworte ich nie!), aber bitte schreib weiter auf Deutsch!
+Wenn ich wenig Zeit habe, werde ich viellecht Deutsche e-mails auf Englisch antworten (sonst antworte ich nie!), aber bitte schreiben Sie weiter auf Deutsch!

 You seem to understand Chinese.
 Can I talk to you in Chinese and send you e-mail?

 I'm okay in understanding spoken Chinese, and I can understand basic things if spoken slowly (I cannot understand scientific topics).
 However, if you talk to me in Chinese and I think you can understand English, I will likely reply in English because I've very uncertain of my Chinese.
-However, please do not send me Hanzi e-mails (particularly PDFs, which I can't easily put through Google Translate); I'm nearly completely illiterate.
+However, please do not send me Hanzi e-mails (particularly PDFs, which I can't easily put through Google Translate); the limit of my Chinese reading skills is finding 红烧茄子 and 小麦啤酒 on a menu.
+I'm otherwise nearly completely illiterate.